Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you hit with a ranged attack using a weapon that has the [:weapon-prop-thrown: Thrown] property, you gain a +2 bonus to the damage roll
+When you hit with a ranged attack using a weapon that has the [:wp-prop-thrown: Thrown] property, you gain a +2 bonus to the damage roll

 ---